Over 11,000 people each year receive groceries from the food pantry.

 “The food pantry saved my life.
 My mother used to come into the pantry, years ago.
 My father had died a while back.
 She’d been very low for a long time.
 Once she began to go to the pantry her entire attitude was lifted.
 Her smile came back.
 She talked about the care and the people at the pantry.
 They made her feel like family.

 … I hit a rough patch in my own life, and was assigned community service.
 I asked to be assigned to Family Network.
 That was 8 years ago.
 After completing my assigned hours, I became a volunteer.
-We are like family, and I like to be part of something good.” – Joel, a Family Network of Wyoming volunteer
+We are like family, and I like to be part of something good.” – Family Network of Wyoming volunteer

 “The gluten free diet is very expensive.
 You have made it possible for me to eat healthy and to stay on budget.
 Thank you!”

 – A Family Network of Wyoming education class participant